 To charge a VRLA (Valve Regulated Lead Acid) battery, a special (constant-voltage) battery charger is required.
 Using a conventional battery charger will damage the battery.
-If you do not have access to a constant-voltage battery charger, have a Yamaha dealer charge your battery.

 To store the battery

 If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place.
 NOTICE: When removing the battery, be sure the key is turned to "OFF", then disconnect the negative lead before disconnecting the positive lead.